 How do I find a public service summer internship?

 Typically, students find summer positions through CDOnline job postings, reaching out to people working in their area of interest, the Government Honors & Internship Handbook, and websites such as PSJD.
-For help with your public service job search, we recommend you work with Alexia McCaskill, Director for Government & Public Interest, or another member of the CDO staff.
+For help with your public service job search, we recommend you work with John McKee, Director for Public Service, or another member of the CDO staff.
 Faculty can also be a rich resource for leads about public service internships.
-This document gives you ideas of some of the places where Colorado Law students interned over the last six years.

 I am working as an extern this summer.
 May I receive a Summer Fellowship for my summer externship public service work?

 No. Hours worked for a summer, for-credit externship are ineligible for our Summer Fellowship program.
-If you have questions about summer or academic year externships, consult the Externship page or contact Chris McKee.
+If you have questions about summer or academic year externships, consult the Externship page or contact externship program.
 Please remember that you must pay tuition for externship credits earned during the summer.

 I secured a volunteer summer internship with a judge.
 Am I eligible for funding under the Summer Fellowship program?